achudars/portfolio-reccos/README.md

 - **feat**: add release automation with semantic versioning
 - **build**: integrate ESLint with React-specific rules and configurations
 - **docs**: add GitHub Actions status badges and workflow documentation

-## Adding the Screenshot

-To complete the README setup, please add the screenshot:

-1. Save your screenshot image as `app-screenshot.png` in the `assets/` directory
-2. The image will automatically display in the README
-3. Recommended: PNG format, under 2MB file size